ids-s1-21/project-team/proposal/proposal.md

 week being run” as the corresponding X, to more specifically figure out how each factors contribute to maximize weekly gross revenue.

-Our hypotheses are: Higher “average ticket price”, “seats sold”, and “number of performances per week” lead to higher “gross weekly revenue”.
+Our hypotheses are: Higher “average ticket price”, “percentage seats capacity”,“seats sold”, and “number of performances per week” lead to higher “gross weekly revenue”.
 More specifically, higher “seat capacity” and “number of week being run” can lead to higher “average ticket price”, and the type of “theater” matters as well.

 We will use inferential statistics method which helps show relationship and tendency of data.
 R visualization helps show the relationship and